The 20 Top-Paying Microsoft Certifications in 2024

 How to Earn Certifications like These

-Microsoft's certification can be pivotal for IT professionals at all levels.
-Such certifications often increase earnings, lead to promotions, and far more.
+Microsoft certifications can be pivotal for IT professionals at all levels.
+These certifications often increase earnings, lead to promotions, and far more.

 What Do They Pay in the US?*